2020 Fall TV & Streaming Scorecard

 Critics Consensus: Blood and Money gives Tom Berenger a too-rare opportunity to take the spotlight -- along with a middling script that falls back too often on action movie clichés.

-A retired veteran (Tom Berenger) hunting in the Allagash backcountry of Maine discovers a dead woman with a duffle bag...
+A retired veteran hunting in Allagash, Maine, discovers a dead woman with a duffel bag full of money.
+He soon...
 [More]

 Critics Consensus: Ben Wheatley's Rebecca remake is ravishing to behold, but it never quite gets to the heart of the classic source material -- or truly justifies its own existence.